 Meditation, for those who’ve never tried it, is difficult to grasp.
 You just…sit there and do nothing?
 Try not to think?
 The passivity of the exercise runs so counter to our culture, which is about doing and achieving, the concept does seem laughable.

-The evidence regarding the benefits of meditation is mostly anecdotal, although Harvard neuroscientist Sara Lazar conducted a study that revealed long-term meditators have an increased amount of gray matter in the auditory and sensory cortex, meaning their senses are enhanced, as well as an enlarged frontal cortex, which handles working memory and executive decision making.
+The evidence regarding the benefits of learning to meditate is mostly anecdotal, although Harvard neuroscientist Sara Lazar conducted a study that revealed long-term meditators have an increased amount of gray matter in the auditory and sensory cortex, meaning their senses are enhanced, as well as an enlarged frontal cortex, which handles working memory and executive decision making.
 That’s great, but probably not motivation enough for most people to take time out of their busy days to do something that feels a whole lot like nothing.

 Lazar conducted another study that showed meditation has an impact on the brain after only eight weeks, most notably shrinking the amygdala, the part of the brain responsible for anxiety, fear, and stress.
 This is where the effects of meditation start to get interesting, especially given the recent news about the disastrous effects of restrictive diets on our health and weight.

 What Learning to Meditate Has to Do With Weight Loss